Top German court rejects Apple touchscreen patent appeal

 The Neonode N1 had substantially similar technical features, the patent court had found.
 It ruled Apple's easier-to-use interface was not in itself patentable.

-Motorola Mobility, at the time a unit of Google Inc (GOOGL.O) but now owned by China's Lenovo Group Ltd (0992.HK), filed the original suit in a Munich court against the Apple user interface patent.
+Motorola Mobility, at the time a unit of Google Inc but now owned by China's Lenovo Group Ltd, filed the original suit in a Munich court against the Apple user interface patent.

 Apple won that case but the ruling was later overturned by the federal patent court.